Avilezf/EneasOS/README.md

 * Fabricio Puche and Samir Pérez for the infomation about Circle Library
 * My Father and Mother to give me support any time I need it
-* Jaime to give us the oportunity to experiment in this field
+* Pefro Wightman to give us the oportunity to experiment in this field